Protecting the Scheme

-- As of 1 January 2012, all nominated drivers added to a Motability lease should live with, or within five miles of the disabled customer.
+- All nominated drivers added to a Motability lease should live with, or within five miles of the disabled customer.
 We will however, consider requests to include drivers outside of this range where this is essential to support the customer’s needs.
 In these cases, we will require additional information to be provided

 - When you order your next car, as part of the ordering process, you, your nominated drivers and the Motability dealer will need to sign a Statement of Responsibilities to confirm you understand and agree to abide by the guidelines on how to use your car.
 This document has been developed to ensure anyone who will be driving the car understands the policies surrounding its usage and to help combat misuse of Motability cars

-To enable us to continue providing affordable motoring for all, from 1 January 2012:
+To enable us to continue providing affordable motoring for all:

 - Drivers aged under 25 will be restricted to cars with an ABI Insurance Group 16 or lower and with a power output of 115 brake horsepower (BHP) or less.
 This does not apply to Wheelchair Accessible Vehicles.
 For more information, speak to your dealer or visit thatcham.org/abigroupratingOpens in new window